-Prepare the exterior of your home and yard if strong winds and water are imminent.
+- Prepare the exterior of your home and yard if strong winds and water are imminent.
 Nail any loose shingles or boards, and cover windows with plywood or storm shutters.
 Bring lawn furniture, potted plants, garbage cans, grills and outdoor decorative items into the garage.
-Cut weak limbs and those overhanging a structure and remove yard debris.

-- Decide ahead of time where you'll go if an evacuation order is issued, and have more than one alternative the home of a friend or family member, a hotel, a shelter.
-Be sure to listen to NOAA Weather Radio or local radio and TV stations for evacuation information and instructions. - Plan what to take with you.
+Cut weak limbs and those overhanging a structure and remove yard debris. - Decide ahead of time where you'll go if an evacuation order is issued, and have more than one alternative the home of a friend or family member, a hotel, a shelter.
+Be sure to listen to

+NOAA Weather Radio or local radio and TV stations for evacuation information and instructions.

+Plan what to take with you.
 Disaster kits should include prescriptions, bottled water, clothing, flashlights, a battery-powered radio, batteries, items needed for pets, insurance policies, your home inventory, passports/drivers licenses/ID cards, birth and marriage certificates, and bank account numbers and other financial information.
-With COVID-19 still prevalent, you may want to include masks, gloves, and disinfectants.